 Pour the marinade over the pork cubes and use your hands to mix the pork so that all the pieces are covered evenly.
 Cover the bowl with saran wrap or plastic wrap and let the pork marinate for at least 1-4 hours in the refrigerator.

-STEP 4: After marinating the pork for at least one hour, preheat your oven to 375 degrees F on convection bake.
+STEP 4: Preheat your oven to 375 degrees F on convection bake after marinating the pork for at least one hour.
 Prepare the pork skewers.
 Thread the meat onto the skewers (about 5-6 pieces per skewer).
 Make sure to leave a little bit of space between the pork cubes.
 Place the skewers on a baking sheet and place them in the oven.
 This recipe makes about eight pork skewers.

 STEP 5: While the souvlakia are cooking in the oven, you can prepare the toppings and pita bread.
 Dice the tomatoes and red onion.
 Prepare the tzatziki and fries.
-It’s easier to have everything prepped so that once the pork souvlaki is cooked, you’re ready to make your souvlaki!
+It’s easier to have everything prepped so that you’re ready to make it once the pork souvlaki is cooked!

 STEP 6: Next, assemble the souvlaki wrap!
 Or, if you’d like, you can enjoy the hot skewers as they are with a side of creamy tzatziki sauce and lemon wedges.
 Another option is to sprinkle a little bit of all-purpose Greek seasoning on top of the souvlakia or brush the souvlakia with some of the set-aside marinade.